-A great place to begin your trip to Sheridan is at our community calendar; from Third Thursday street festivals to the WYO Rodeo, the Wyoming Theater Festival to Sunday afternoon polo matches, there’s always something going on under the Bighorn Mountains.
+A great place to begin your trip to Sheridan is at our community calendar; from 3rd Thursday Street Festivals to the WYO Rodeo, the Wyoming Theater Festival to Sunday afternoon polo matches, there’s always something going on under the Bighorn Mountains.

 THE GREAT OUTDOORS

 Day 1 – Spend the day exploring Tongue River Canyon.
 The canyon is an excellent place to hike, mountain bike, fly fish, and rock climb.
-Several Sheridan outfitters schedule guided trips to Tongue River Canyon.
+Bring a picnic or take your appetite to Dayton or Ranchester for lunch.